rolandfung/file-browser/task_planning.md

 1. ✅ Resolve move conflicts (skip/replace/cancel) using a generator function
 1. ✅ Undo a move, delete, or add operation with ctrl-z
 1. ✅ Type/name sorting
+1. ✅ Put file generation function into a web worker to avoid blocking the main thread, and have it cache the generated structure in local storage for faster subsequent generations.
 1. Move selected files with toolbar button which opens dialog with a directory navigator so user can move files across many levels quickly
-1. Put file generation function into a web worker to avoid blocking the main thread, and have it cache the generated structure in local storage for faster subsequent generations.
-1. Test coverage for file generation
 1. Dark mode
+1. Report code coverage for Playwright tests (turns out this is a headache to set up and not worth the effort for this demo).

 ## User Stories